WHAT’S RIGHT FOR YOUR CAMPAIGN?

 EXPERIENTIAL MARKETING: THE RIGHT TARGET MARKET

 Never discount how important it is to think about your target market.
 Planning any experiential marketing campaign or event means you’ll need to really give the right consideration to who it is that you’re trying to engage with.
-And then, once you’re comfortable that you’ve identified who they are, and you have clear picture, you’ll need to do some further work to get specific about target market research.
+And then, once you’re comfortable that you’ve identified who they are, and you have a clear picture, you’ll need to do some further work to get specific about target market research.

-If you get to know more about the ways they are used to, or are looking to, engage with your product or service you will be able to plan very strategically to make sure your budget is allocated to powerful ways to make the right kind of impact.
+If you get to know more about the ways they are used to or are looking to, engage with your product or service you will be able to plan very strategically to make sure your budget is allocated to powerful ways to make the right kind of impact.
 And why would you do this?
 Remember that the more you can craft and plan the best experience for your target audience, the more positive their experience.
-And the more positive experience they have, more brand loyalty is encouraged.
-And, we’ve said it a few times but it’s worth mentioning again, brand loyalty can often translate into a genuine rapport being built and turn your consumers from into fans and ultimately brand ambassadors who’ll help you spread word of mouth and awareness even further.
+And the more positive experience they have, the more brand loyalty is encouraged.
+And, we’ve said it a few times but it’s worth mentioning again, brand loyalty can often translate into a genuine rapport being built and turn your consumers from into fans and ultimately brand ambassadors who’ll help you spread the word of mouth and awareness even further.

 DRIVE SALES AND AWARENESS WITH THE RIGHT CREW